-There is no restriction to the grade of steel or the size of the structure that can be metal sprayed.
-No drying time is needed allowing either instant use or sealers and paint systems to be applied for safety or aesthetic reasons.
+There is no restriction to the size of the structure that can be metal sprayed.
+No drying time is needed allowing either instant use or the application of sealers and paint systems for safety or aesthetic reasons.
 There is no limit to maximum coating thickness for the structure to be coated as with hot dip galvanizing although thicknesses above 400 micron of zinc or 250 micron of aluminium are not normally specified.
 Thermal sprayed coatings are the coating of choice for severe marine splash zone and highly corrosive environments offering the highest number of years to first maintenance.

-New Zealand’s longest ladder deck bridge at 440m, not only is it the longest, its 10,000m2 of steel structure has a unique coating of 11 tonnes of thermal arc sprayed pure Aluminium at 220 micron.
+The Wairakei Bridge is New Zealand’s longest ladder deck bridge at 440m.
+Not only is it the longest, its 10,000m2 of steel structure has a unique coating of 11 tonnes of thermal arc sprayed pure Aluminium at 220 micron.
 Applied in 2010 it is the largest application of Aluminium in Australasia and may even be the largest of its kind in the Southern hemisphere.
 Aluminium provides a protective coating against atmospheric, chemical and high temperature corrosion and specified for this project due to sulphur emissions nearby.
 The coating provides the NZTA with the required minimum of 35 years to first major maintenance for this steel bridge.

 Te Rewa Rewa